 I have a family member planning to not vote in the US presidential election and you might, too.
 Or you, yourself, might be planning to not vote.
 My anger, frustration, and disappointment propelled me to take an action, so I made this book.
+(October update: thanks to months of internal family advocacy, this person ended up casting their ballot!!!
+WOOHOO.)

 The days of trying to separate politics and business are over.
 In order to defeat the mass abuses of power, continued racism, and further polarization of the country we’ve seen during the last four years, it’s going to take collective effort on behalf of business, tech, startup, education, non-profit, political, scientific, legal, and spiritual leadership.
 It’s up to all of us to hold our government accountable.